 In the 1930s, she was called one of the four ‘Queens of Crime,’

 along with Agatha Christie, Dorothy L Sayers, and Margery Allingham.1

 In 1975, the Mystery Writers of America gave her the

 Grand Master Award for lifetime achievement.

-And a couple of years ago, she was a google doodle:
+And a couple of years ago, she was an entertaining little google doodle: